Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Results and Discussion

 \subsection{Excitation of ion Bernstein waves}

+IBWs at kinetic scales can be understood as a series of nearly perpendicular electrostatic eigenmodes \citep[e.g.,][]{stix1992waves,baumjohann2012basic}.
+They mainly propagate perpendicular to the background magnetic field, with $k_\perp \gg k_\parallel$, and are usually dominated by electrostatic fluctuations, with the perturbed electric field approximately parallel to the perpendicular wave vector.
+As ions gyrate around the background magnetic field, their motion produces alternating regions of particle compression and rarefaction in the plane perpendicular to the magnetic field.
+Thus, IBWs naturally involve density fluctuations and are compressive in nature.
+This density modulation leads to charge separation and builds up an electrostatic field, which provides the main restoring force and drives the plasma back toward equilibrium.
+Because this restoring process is modulated by finite Larmor radius (FLR) effects, the plasma can support a series of harmonic branches near the ion cyclotron frequency and its integer multiples \citep{stix1992waves,baumjohann2012basic}.

+To identify waves at sub-ion scales, we perform a three-dimensional Fourier transform of the data cube $(x, y, t)$ to obtain the distribution of fluctuation energy in $\omega$–$k$ space.
+The Fourier analysis uses simulation data from the interval $t = 1.51\tau_A$ to $1.6\tau_A$, sampled with a high temporal resolution of $\Delta t = 0.2\Omega_p^{-1} = 1/1280\tau_A$, ensuring that the Fourier transform resolves the wave frequencies accurately.
+The waves are then identified by comparing the $\omega-k$ distribution with the theoretical dispersion relations.
+The theoretical dispersion relations are calculated from Plasma Kinetics Unified Eigenmode Solutions (PKUES) \citep{luo2022coherence}, which is a kinetic dispersion relation solver for magnetized plasma.

-To identify sub-ion–scale waves, we obtain the fluctuation energy distribution in $\omega$–$k$ space using a three-dimensional Fourier transform and compare the spectra with kinetic dispersion relations computed using PKUES \citep{luo2022coherence}.
-For nearly perpendicular propagation fluctuations ($k_\parallel\approx0$), most of the fluctuation energy follows the fast wave dispersion relations, indicating the wave-like nature of compressible turbulence \citep{yuen2025temporal}.
-Several discrete branches are observed and are well matched by IBW dispersion relations (Figs.~\ref{fig2}(a)–(c)).
-In contrast, for nearly parallel propagation ($k_\perp\approx0$), the spectra follow the whistler-wave branch and show no discrete features (Figs.~\ref{fig2}(d)–(f)), confirming that IBWs in Figs.~\ref{fig2}(a)–(c) are not numerical artifacts.
-Additionally, the correspondence with the lower-hybrid branch is not clear.
+Figures \ref{fig3}(a)-(c) show the PSD traces of magnetic-field, electric-field, and electron-velocity fluctuations for nearly perpendicular propagation waves ($k_{\parallel}\sim0$).
+Most of the fluctuation energy follows the fast wave dispersion relations, indicating the wave-like nature of compressible turbulence \citep{yuen2025temporal}.
+Several discrete branches are observed and are well matched by IBW dispersion relations (Figs.~\ref{fig3}(a)–(c)).
+For comparison, Figures \ref{fig3}(d)-(f) display the corresponding PSD traces for nearly parallel propagation waves ($k_{\perp}\sim 0$).
+Here, the fluctuation energy follows the theoretical whistler wave dispersion (black dashed curve), and no discrete branches are present.
+This confirms that the IBWs observed in Figures \ref{fig3}(a)-(c) are not numerical artifacts.
+In all panels, we also include the theoretical dispersion relation, $\omega^2=k^2(T_i+T_e)/m_i+\omega_{ce}\omega_{ci}$, for the lower-hybrid wave as a reference (red dashed curve).
+The simulation results show no correspondence with this branch, thereby ruling out the presence of lower-hybrid waves in our simulation.

-The electromagnetic properties further confirm the IBW identification.
-The perpendicular propagating fluctuations in Figs.~\ref{fig2}a–c exhibit nearly linear polarization (Fig.~S2(a)), dominant perpendicular electric fields (Fig.~S2(b)), quasi-electrostatic character (Fig.~S2(c)), and strong compressibility (Fig.~ S2(d)), all consistent with IBWs' properties.
-Enhanced fluctuation power near the crossings of fast wave and IBW dispersion branches suggests possible mode conversion, in which fast wave energy is transferred to ion Bernstein waves as the cascade reaches sub-ion scales \citep{comicsel2015dispersion}.